Robustness of Decentralised Learning to Nodes and Data Disruption: Related work

 As stated in the introduction, network disruption is a central concern in today's interconnected world, whether the network is a communication network, a transportation network, or a social network.
-On the other hand, complex networks serve as the backbone of numerous real-world systems, from biological processes and social interactions to technological infrastructures like the internet and power grids\cite{boccaletti2006complex}.
+On the other hand, complex networks serve as the backbone of numerous real-world systems, from biological processes and social interactions to technological infrastructures like the internet and power grids~\cite{boccaletti2006complex}.
 As a result, the study of complex network models undergoing network disruption has attracted a lot of attention in the field of network science.
+For a recent review of the issues of robustness in complex networks, we refer the interested reader to~\cite{artime_robustness_2024}.
 Understanding the vulnerability and resilience of complex networks is essential for developing systems that can withstand failures and disruptions.
 This is particularly important in disaster management, where the goal is to minimise the impact of critical events on infrastructures and services.
 Different network topologies exhibit varying levels of resilience and vulnerability.
 For example, a centralised network is highly vulnerable to single points of failure, since all network communication flows through a central node or hub.
 Therefore, this topology is particularly vulnerable to disruptions that target the central node.